A systematic, structured and integrated strategic planning process throughout the group culminates in the group’s strategy and its regular review.

 The board monitors the implementation of the group plan and divisional executive teams are accountable for fulfilling their strategic plans, meeting objectives and achieving key performance indicators.

 Strategic plans are executed using our Integrated Employee Value Model (IEVM) to access, harness and direct the group’s collective wisdom.
 This includes a structured performance management system linked to top imperatives and value drivers that enables employees to benefit appropriately from value created.
-An Integrated Financial Value Model (IFVM) highlights areas of focus to optimise value drivers that enhance the group’s value creation capability.
+An Integrated Financial Value Model (IFVM) highlights areas of focus to optimise value creation (value drivers) which enhance the group’s value creation capability.

 - Barloworld Equipment